Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ## Lifespan / Maturity

 A Sprinklekit’s lifespan can vary between 25,000-30,000 years of age before passing of natural causes, making them one of the more knowledgeable species among the omniverse.
 Sprinklekits follow the same physical and mental development process any sapient being does, but at a decelerated rate; As their brain develops for over 2,000-5,000 years, reaching far beyond what humans could ever imagine.
 In these millennia, Sprinklekits in their prime becoming machine-like in terms of computing power, able to dissect and master concepts with little to no effort (mental disabilities affect this, though).

 A young sprinklekit rests frequently within its first 10 years, as their body enters the phase where their body appears to be liquid, though constantly maintains a steady form.
 A sprinklekit’s auralytes in this stage are not fully developed, and thus cannot maintain a cold body temperature as easily, which calls for the parent to ensure the young sprinklekit is at a temperature stable.
+A young sprinklekit (typically through the 50-1000 year gap) is also quite active the same way humans are, requiring substantially less sleep than an adult.
+However, this typically requires a larger diet to maintain.

 ### Physical Aging